 Trail Difficulty: Moderate

-Parking Lot: Road Pull-Off, Limited spaces
+Parking Lot: Road Pull-Off, Limited parking space

 Bathroom?: No

-Dog-Friendly: Must be on leash
+Dog-Friendly: Must be on a leash

 Pass/Permit: No